 The District is responsible for conducting epidemiological investigations for all communicable diseases, food borne outbreaks of illness, and reports of lead poisoning in the town and borough of Newtown as well as the towns of Bridgewater and Roxbury.
 The District also responds to complaints involving inadequate housing, water contamination, vector control, and/or other threats to public health.

-- CT Department of Public Health webpage for Arsenic in Private Well Water
+- CT Department of Public Health webpage for Private Wells

 - CT Department of Public Health webpage for Uranium in Private Well Water